G&A STRUCTURE CLARITY

 The Servvian Planning Rule: One Base

-Servvian forward planning always starts with a single-element base:
+Forward planning starts with a single-element base.

-Direct base labor wages only
+Direct base labor wages only.

 • Prevents compounding distortions